What Does Pho Taste Like?

 Multiple sources of protein are used in the same dish

-Dishes such as pho, rice, and stir fry will typically pull from two or three different sources of protein like beef, pork, chicken, fish, tofu, seafood, or vegetable-based meat substitutes in Vietnamese food.
+Dishes such as Vietnamese pho, rice, and a stir fry will typically pull from two or three different sources of protein like beef, pork, chicken, fish, tofu, seafood, or vegetable-based meat substitutes.

 Spring rolls are lighter on the palate than you think